jfy133/eager1-tips-and-tricks/docs/output_interpretation.md

 **Coverage >= 5X in %** What proportion of the genome is covered by at least 5 reads.
 Data from: QualiMap.

-**# of reads on mitochondrium** The number of reads that map to the mitochondrial chromosome.
+**# of reads on mitochondrium** The number of reads that map to the fasta entry you selected in the "Select Reference" menu.
+Typically this refers to the mitochondrial chromosome, hence the column name.
 Data from: QualiMap.

-**AVG Coverage on mitochondrium** The average coverage on the mitochondrial chromosome.
-This is expected to be higher than the mean coverage on the autosomes, since there are many more copies of the mitochondrial DNA than the nuclear DNA.
+**AVG Coverage on mitochondrium** The average fold coverage on the mitochondrial chromosome, or other fasta entry selected in the "Select Reference" menu.
+When this is the mitochondrial chromosome, this number is expected to be higher than the mean coverage on the autosomes, since there are many more copies of the mitochondrial DNA than the nuclear DNA.
 Data from: MtNucRatio.

 **MT/NUC Ratio** The ratio of `AVG Coverage on mitochondrium` to `Mean Coverage`.
 Data from: MtNucRatio.

-**DMG 1st Base 3'** The proportion of reads that contain a C->T transition in the first base on the 3' terminus of the read.
+**DMG 1st Base 3'** The proportion of reads that contain a C->T transition in the first base on the 3' terminus of the read.This value is expected to be higher than "DMG 2nd Base 3'", and about equal to "DMG 1nd Base 5'" for double stranded libraries.
+It is recommended to look at the fragment misincorporation plots to **ensure** the presence of a smooth "smiley" for non-UDG-treated libraries, or the lack of damage after the third 3' and 5' bases in the case of UDG-half-treated libraries.
 Data from: MapDamage/Damageprofiler.

 **DMG 2nd Base 3'** The proportion of reads that contain a C->T transition in the second base on the 3' terminus of the read.
+This value is expected to be lower than "DMG 1nd Base 3'", and about equal to "DMG 2nd Base 5'" for double stranded libraries.
+It is recommended to look at the fragment misincorporation plots to **ensure** the presence of a smooth "smiley" for non-UDG-treated libraries, or the lack of damage after the third 3' and 5' bases in the case of UDG-half-treated libraries.
 Data from: MapDamage/Damageprofiler.

 **DMG 1st Base 5'** The proportion of reads that contain a G->A transition in the first base on the 5' terminus of the read.
+This value is expected to be higher than "DMG 2nd Base 5'", and about equal to "DMG 1nd Base 3'" for double stranded libraries.
+It is recommended to look at the fragment misincorporation plots to **ensure** the presence of a smooth "smiley" for non-UDG-treated libraries, or the lack of damage after the third 3' and 5' bases in the case of UDG-half-treated libraries.
 Data from: MapDamage/Damageprofiler.

 **DMG 2nd Base 5'** The proportion of reads that contain a G->A transition in the second base on the 5' terminus of the read.
+This value is expected to be higher than "DMG 1nd Base 5'", and about equal to "DMG 2nd Base 3'" for double stranded libraries.
+It is recommended to look at the fragment misincorporation plots to **ensure** the presence of a smooth "smiley" for non-UDG-treated libraries, or the lack of damage after the third 3' and 5' bases in the case of UDG-half-treated libraries.
 Data from: MapDamage/Damageprofiler.

 **average fragment length**  The mean fragment length of mapped reads.
+This value is expected to be low for ancient DNA (between 30-75bp, depending on the age and preservation of the material).
 Data from: MapDamage/Damageprofiler.

 **median fragment length**  The median fragment lenght of mapped reads.
+This value is expected to be low for ancient DNA (between 30-75bp, depending on the age and preservation of the material).
 Data from: MapDamage/Damageprofiler.

 **GC content in %** The GC content across all mapped reads.
 Data from Qualimap.